syncfusion-content/ej2-grid-docs/ej2-javascript/grid/row/row-drag-and-drop.md

 ## Drag and drop events

-The Grid component provides a set of events that are triggered during drag and drop operations on grid rows.
+The Grid control provides a set of events that are triggered during drag and drop operations on grid rows.
 These events allow you to customize the drag element, track the progress of the dragging operation, and perform actions when a row is dropped on a target element.
 The following events are available:

 1. [rowDragStartHelper](../../api/grid/#rowdragstarthelper): This event is triggered when a click occurs on the drag icon or a grid row.
 It allows you to customize the drag element based on specific criteria.